JeremyLikness/micro-locator/README.md

 `/api/accounting/func1 -> http://api.myapp.com/api/accounting/func1`

 You can choose to truncate the path you rebase (for example, rebase `/api` to `http://api.myapp.com/` and remove the `/api` prefix) and replace specific end points.
+You may configure as many rebases and replacements at any level you like, allowing micro-locator to scale to large applications.

 The `configure` function enables simple, one-pass configuration when you bootstrap your app, and you can simply register the locator function with your dependency injection to hide any implementation details of the micro-services locator itself.